8051Enthusiast/delsum/README.md

 Installing
 ----------
-There is a static x64 linux build [here](https://github.com/8051Enthusiast/delsum/releases), but keep in mind that it is compiled without most modern x86 extensions and therefore can't take advantage of some optimized routines in `gf2x` which makes CRC reversing a lot faster.
+There is a linux build which has the NTL library compiled in [here](https://github.com/8051Enthusiast/delsum/releases), but keep in mind that it is compiled without most modern x86 extensions and therefore can't take advantage of some optimized routines in `gf2x` which makes CRC reversing a lot faster.
 I'm also too dumb for doing a Windows build, so sorry for that.

 This program links against the [`NTL`](https://shoup.net/ntl/), [`gf2x`](https://gitlab.inria.fr/gf2x/gf2x) and [`gmp`](https://gmplib.org/).